Table of Contents

 - Runbooks: Recommended settings and optimal operating procedures for running your application.

-- Components: Statuses for each individual component in your Airbyte deployment and Kubernetes cluster.
+- Components: Statuses for each individual component in your Airflow deployment and Kubernetes cluster.
 Inside this, you can look into Pod logs and events and use them to drill down into the root cause of any problems with your Kubernetes cluster.

 - Nodes: Graphs and detailed information about the utilization of resources and deployments on each node.